Hi, I’m Stef! 👋🏼

 I help teams navigate ambiguity to build useful, usable AI, XR, and robotics products.

 I hold a PhD in Psychology from the University of Toronto, focusing on cognitive neuroscience.
-I apply this background to inform neuroscience-based principles for multi-modal spatial computing design.
+This background informs my work on neuroscience-based principles for multi-modal spatial computing design and how I think about delegating cognitive tasks to machines versus humans.
 My interests in human perception and cognition are rooted in my background as a musician.
 I hold an Associate Diploma from the Royal Conservatory of Music in violin performance.

 In my spare time, you can find me jamming on anything with strings, composing electronic music, or running full send (yes, that’s where “Sendfull” comes from) on trails.